How To Grow Great Garlic from Cloves

 - Separate the cloves you want to plant into individual segments, making sure that you don't accidentally have any sneaky pairs stuck together!

-- Take each clove and, with the pointy end facing up, bury them around 4 cm deep and 10-15 cm apart in your prepared soil so each will have enough space to grow into a full bulb.
+- Take each clove and, with the pointy end facing up, bury them around 4 cm deep and 10-15 cm apart in your prepared soil so each will have enough space to grow into a full bulb and not compete with other growing bulbs.

 - Water the cloves in well.